-During my first pastorate as a church planter in New Rochelle, New York, I was bi-vocational, working part time for a Jewish engineer, Gustav Getter and Associates.
-One of the engineers was a Polish Jew who was born in Auschwitz near the end of World War II.
-She was excruciatingly thin due to her near starvation diet in the camp.
-Then to my astonishment I discovered that the author of the book under review, Eva Hoffman, is also a Polish Jew who was born in Auschwitz.
+During my first pastorate as a church planter in New Rochelle, New York, I was bivocational, working part time for a Jewish engineer, Gustav Getter and Associates.
+One of the engineers was a Polish Jew who was born in Auschwitz near the end of World War

-1 Czeslaw Miłosz, New and Collected Poems 1931-2001 (Penguin, 2001), 393-94.
+&lt;sup>1 Czeslaw Miłosz, New and Collected Poems 1931-2001 (Penguin, 2001), 393-94.